Gobidev/wireguard-keepalive/README.md

 # Wireguard Keepalive

-When using Wireguard with dynDNS endpoints, Wireguard does not automatically re-resolve the hostname when its IP changes and the connection fails.
+When using Wireguard with dynDNS endpoints, Wireguard does not automatically re-resolve the hostname when its IP changes, which causes the connection to fail when it does.

 This project provides a simple script along with a systemd timer that periodically checks if the connection is currently working (by sending a ping to